Kurt Bevacqua

-Kurt Anthony Bevacqua (/bᵻˈvɑːkwə/; born January 23, 1947) is an American former professional baseball player.
+Kurt Anthony Bevacqua (/bɛˈvɑːkwə/ beh-VAHK-wə; born January 23, 1947) is an American former professional baseball player.
 He played in Major League Baseball as an infielder from 1971 to 1985.
 Bevacqua is notable for his performance during the 1984 World Series when he hit two home runs and had a .412 batting average as the San Diego Padres' designated hitter.
 He also played for the Mayaguez Indians in the Puerto Rican Professional Baseball League from 1977 to 1981.

 Early years

-Bevacqua was originally drafted by the New York Mets in the 32nd round of the 1966 Major League Baseball Draft and the Atlanta Braves in the sixth round of the January secondary phase of the 1967 Major League Baseball Draft, but did not sign with either team.
+Bevacqua was originally drafted by the New York Mets in the 32nd round of the 1966 Major League Baseball draft and the Atlanta Braves in the sixth round of the January secondary phase of the 1967 Major League Baseball draft, but did not sign with either team.
 After leading Miami Dade College to the FJCC baseball tournament, he finally signed with the Cincinnati Reds, who selected him in the twelfth round of the secondary phase of the June draft.